cosysoft/device/README.md

 * Android SDK
 * node.js and bower

-And be sure that JAVA_HOME,ANDROID_SDK at your environment path.
+And be sure that JAVA_HOME,ANDROID_HOME at your environment path.

 Plug a android device via usb or boot an emulator